It’s one of the most annoying parts of being in business:

 You send a followup email, and get no reply.

 They need your work.
-They said they wanted it.
-You’re right for each other… and yet they don’t proceed to purchase – what gives?
+They said they wanted it, they have the budget, you’re right for each other… and yet they don’t proceed to purchase – what gives?

 Several things to consider:

 For one thing: Everybody always has a reason for what they do, or don’t do.

 In the other person’s world, their not following through on what looked like a perfectly ready sale, make perfect sense.

 So with rule #6 in mind – don’t take yourself so seriously – make sure you don’t fall in the trap of making it about yourself, or getting annoyed, or blaming them for their foolishness or laziness or whatever.

 There’s a million things that can happen in life, that prevent a person from proceeding to buy

 So keep your cool, keep an open mind, and make it about them.
 They have their reasons, and whatever you think about it is about you, not about them.
 But a sale only happens when it’s about them.

 Were you actually talking to the right buyer?